hardikg2907/Syntaq/README.md

 - [x] Make New Hackathon page
 - [x] Use uploadthing for photo upload
 - [x] Make route for photo deletion
+- [] Make a page for each hackathon
+- [] Maybe try a slug for each hackathon instead of id
+- [] Add theming options for each hackathon
+- [] While creating hackathon, they could drag and drop elements to stylize their hackathon page themselves, where we just provide the components
 - [] Start making queries and linking to the backend